nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 In order to maximise the efficiency of adding tasks and ensuring that there are no unnecessary attributes, there are two constraints to the attributes that can exist on the tasks that you create or edit.
 1. Tasks cannot have Date and Recurring Schedule at the same time.
-2. Tasks cannot have Duration on its own without a Date or Recurring Schedule.
+2. Tasks cannot have Duration on its own without a Date or Reclcurring Schedule.

 When it comes to Dates and Recurring Schedules, the main purpose of a Date attribute is to give a task a deadline or a single day to carry out the task itself.
 This should not co-exist with a Recurring Schedule, which can also indicate